|SAT Overview||SAT Course Syllabus||SAT Specific FAQ’s||SAT Course Reviews|

 Our SAT course is an in person, classroom based course offered nationally in 27 cities in 13 states.
 Our convenient course schedules are uniform across the nation and all SAT classes meet on the same dates and at the same times in every city.
-We have seven session start dates per year and new courses are offered about every six weeks.
+We have six session start dates per year and new courses are offered about every six weeks.
 We have courses corresponding to all SAT Exam Dates: March, May, June, August, October, November, and December.

 Xceptional Prep SAT Course Highlights: